MicrosoftDocs/azure-aks-docs/articles/aks/windows-annual-channel.md

 ms.date: 07/01/2024
 ---

-# Use Windows Annual Channel for Containers on Azure Kubernetes Service (AKS) (Preview)
+# Use Windows Server Annual Channel for Containers on Azure Kubernetes Service (AKS) (Preview)

 AKS supports [Windows Server Annual Channel for Containers](https://techcommunity.microsoft.com/t5/windows-server-news-and-best/windows-server-annual-channel-for-containers/ba-p/3866248) in public preview.
 Each channel version is released annually and is supported for *two years*.
 This channel is beneficial if you require increased innovation cycles and portability.

-Windows Annual Channel versions are based on the Kubernetes version of your node pool.
+Windows Server Annual Channel versions are based on the Kubernetes version of your node pool.
 To upgrade from one Annual Channel version to the next, you can [upgrade to a Kubernetes version][upgrade-aks-cluster] that supports the next Annual Channel version.

 [!INCLUDE [preview features callout](~/reusable-content/ce-skilling/azure/includes/aks/includes/preview/preview-callout.md)]